 What Other Support Does the Writing Center Offer to Faculty?

-Either the director, Anne Ernest, or the Writing Center coordinator, Nicole Triptow, can visit your class to introduce the University Writing Center (UWC) to your students, or to address specific concerns with student writing.
+Either the director, Anne McMurtrey, or the Writing Center coordinator, Nicole Triptow, can visit your class to introduce the University Writing Center (UWC) to your students, or to address specific concerns with student writing.
 These classroom presentations typically last from 15 to 30 minutes.
-Contact Anne Ernest to set up a time for a classroom visit.
+Contact Anne to set up a time for a classroom visit.

-Anne Ernest is also available to teach on specific writing topics, such as writing academic arguments, avoiding plagiarism, and responding to student writing.
+Anne is also available to teach on specific writing topics, such as writing academic arguments, avoiding plagiarism, and responding to student writing.
 Workshops typically last between 30 and 45 minutes.
 Contact Anne to establish a time for a workshop.

 Sending your students to the Writing Center:

 Instructors who require their students to come to the Writing Center can have the receptionist stamp the student's paper with the official Writing Center stamp.
 For privacy reasons we are unable to divulge the details of the session, but we can verify that a student has had a consultation.

 - Sending students to the Writing Center doesn't mean that their writing is "fixed."